Purposefully being aware of the now

-I have a desire to spread mindful gardening to more people that may be stuck inside for one reason or another.
+I have a desire to spread mindful gardening to more people that may be stuck inside for one reason or another – and other forms of nature mindfulness for those venturing outdoors.
 Plants are ever-changing bundles of happiness that allow us to observe all the stages of life.
 We can observe how the seedling breaks through the soil, and how the soil crackles when it drinks water.
 There’s more than enough to pay attention to.

-In an effort to teach this particular flavor of mindfulness, I’ve begun taking classes to gain my credentials.
-I hope to complete my certification soon, and begin offering guided meditation.
+In an effort to teach this particular flavor of mindfulness, I’ve gone ahead and started the long journey of becoming a lifelong meditation teacher.
+I acquired my certification after much study, and work daily to practice what I teach.
 Please bookmark this page or subscribe if you’d like to be updated in the future.
-If you have any questions, feel free to email me or send a message through the form below;
+If you have any questions, feel free to email me or send a message through the form below.